Battle of Changping: In popular culture

 The defeat of Zhao Kuo, who doomed his entire army, led to the Chinese idiom "talking wars on paper" (纸上谈兵), referring to someone who is great at theoretical thinking but performs poorly in practice.

 The 2004 Chinese television series Changping of the War is based on the battle.

 The battle also features as background to the events taking place in the manga Kingdom with the events having a direct and indirect impact on the character development of several major characters on many sides, most notably Wan Ji of Zhao, who led an army of other survivors and families of those killed in bloody and gory revenge upon Qin citizens.
 Wang He, the other general, was divided into two different generals, Wang Qi, and Wang He, the former fought on Changping.

-Changping is also a major plot point in The Legend of Haolan-the catastrophe and chaos in Zhao State causes the main characters to flee to Qin.
+Changping is also a major plot point in The Legend of Haolan.
+The catastrophe and chaos in the state of Zhao causes the main characters to flee to Qin.